gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ### Sales by Product

-Sales product categories include Bikes, Accessories, and Clothing.
+Sales categories include Bikes, Accessories, and Clothing.
 Bikes remain the highest sales contributor in all years, accounting for 90% of the sales at $15.4 million in 2013, indicating strong market demand followed by accessories and clothing.
 Accessories is gradually increasing sales, reflecting an engagement in up-selling and cross-selling strategies.
 Clothing shows a steady increase and reflects market interest.

 ![image alt](images/Sales_by_Product_Category.PNG)